salemove/developer/_includes/visitor_api.md

     Attribute: data-sm-show-media-selection-on=[event]

-To put a SaleMove specific button on the page on any type of element, not just button or span, that will trigger media-selection, use a custom javascript attribute on the element with the desired (DOM event)[http://www.w3schools.com/jsref/dom_obj_event.asp].
+To put a SaleMove specific button to the page on any type of element, not just button or span, that will trigger media-selection, use a custom javascript attribute on the element with the desired (DOM event)[http://www.w3schools.com/jsref/dom_obj_event.asp].

     link: <a data-sm-show-media-selection-on="click" href="javascript:void(0);">...</a>
     div: <div data-sm-show-media-selection-on="dblclick"><h3>Double-click me to start an engagement!</h3></div>